gtaharaedmonds/marching-cubes-gpu/README.md

 3. Infinite cave demo (GPU)

   Same as the infinite world demo but except inverted so seems like a cave.

+Controls: Mouse to look, WASD to move, E/Q to rise/descend, F to toggle infinite mode, left click to throw a cube (in physics scene only).

 ## Notes: